About the programme

 Between 2012 and 2021, the TURN Fund shall provide funding to artistic projects which represent an innovative contribution toward enhancing Germany's view of contemporary artistic production in Africa, possess high artistic quality and have a public impact in Germany.
 Each project must request at least 50,000 euros in funding; the applying institution is required to contribute 20 percent of the total cost with capital resources of its own.
 Applicants from African countries are required to apply together with an institutional partner in Germany.

-In the first round of applications, the Foundation awarded one-time funding to project-preparatory research projects.
+In the first round of applications, the Foundation awarded one-time funding to project-preparatory research projects (external link, opens in a new window).

 In order to encourage thematic and artistic exchange between the partners, the Federal Cultural Foundation organized a series of project-related forums for directors, curators, choreographers, writers, publishers, musicians, designers and filmmakers from the funded projects along with other experts in Germany and the participating African countries.